arXiv/arxiv-docs/help/overlap.md

 Submitters can preempt the addition of a text overlap admin note by marking any known overlaps in advance in the ["Comments" field](/help/prep#comments)
-(as longas the earlier appearance of the text has a coauthor in common): for example, "this article draws heavily from arXiv:x, arXiv:y," or "this article supersedes arXiv:z."
+(as long as the earlier appearance of the text has a coauthor in common): for example, "this article draws heavily from arXiv:x, arXiv:y," or "this article supersedes arXiv:z."